-Founded in 1971 in Belgium by seven national associations of science journalists, EUSJA now represents around 2000 science journalists from 22 countries.
+Founded in 1971 in Belgium by seven national associations of science journalists, EUSJA represents around 3000 science journalists from different countries.
 Following the collapse of the Berlin Wall in 1989 there was an upsurge of interest from Eastern European countries, that now play an active role in EUSJA’s activities.

-Member countries are (as of October 2012): Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, Poland, Portugal, Romania, Russia, Slovenia, Spain and Sweden.
+EUSJA has member associations from following countries: Austria, Belgium, Croatia, Czech Republic, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, Poland, Portugal, Romania, Russia, Slovenia, Spain and Sweden.

 The main goals of EUSJA are truly barrier-breaking by aiming to improve communication between the international scientific community and society and to promote contacts between journalists in the field of scientific and technical communication.

-You can download the EUSJA Constitution in pdf.
+You can download the EUSJA Constitution 2018 as PDF.